xieweiAlex/English_Learning/words-review.md

 ## words-Aug.md ##
 words/2021/words-Aug.md
 He was **reprimanded** for playing **truant**. -
-Hamilton looks **crestfallen**. -
-We do not want any **extraneous** information on the page. -
-investor anxiety is **percolating**, according to the Investopedia Anxiety Index, and Goldman Sachs Sentiment Indicator. -
 Very dirty can be filthy or **squalid**. -
 Your silence **implies** **tacit** consent to these proposals. -
 Why do the aged tend to be **taciturn**? -